Jbleezy/BO1-Reimagined/README.md

 ### Call of the Dead
 * Removed zombie spawn delay at the beginning of a match

+#### Zipline
+* FOV no longer changes while riding the zipline
+* Weapon is no longer out while riding the zipline

 #### Sidequest
 * Steps in solo are now the same as in coop